My first sports trading market

 How to achieve something special

-Of course my tiny efforts at the very start of my career were never going to make me achieve something special and ultimately that’s what I wanted to do.
+Of course, my tiny efforts at the very start of my career were never going to make me achieve something special and ultimately that’s what I wanted to do.

 I was in a really well-paid job, but I could see this opportunity and wanted to really go for it but a key problem was in front of me.
 How could I bet at the level where I could actually do this seriously?
 The key issue with that was that liquidity was low on the exchanges and small stakes were never going to be enough.
-Also, I was just starting out, I didn’t know where the limit was.
+Also, I was just starting out, and I didn’t know where the limit was.

 So slowly, but surely, with each market that passed, I incrementally increased my stakes and my knowledge in individual markets.
 There was no great leap, no waking up one morning and discovering something new.
 It was just a slow, incremental, progress.
 Eventually, the numbers got big enough that I felt confident enough to quit my job and do this full time.